SPEAKER PROGRAMS

 The Bin Laden Papers: Exposing the U.S. Misunderstanding of Terrorism

-Dr. Nelly Lahoud, Associate Professor in the Department of National Security and Strategy at the U.S. Army War College and a Senior Fellow in New America's International Security program
+Dr. Nelly Lahoud, Associate Professor, Department of National Security and Strategy, U.S. Army War College; Senior Fellow, International Security Program New America

 The Global Economic and Geopolitical Outlook for 2024: More Uncertainty Ahead?